Wills & Estate Planning

 A self-proving affidavit is a document, signed by you and two witnesses, that verifies under oath that your witnesses saw you sign your will and that it’s legally valid.
 Generally speaking, your self-proving affidavit must be notarized, meaning you and the witnesses sign it in front of a notary public.
 Often, the self-proving affidavit is only about a page long.

-Note that in most states (except Louisiana) you don’t need a self-proving affidavit in order to make your will legally binding (remember what we said about just printing and signing in front of two witnesses?).
+Note that in most states (except Louisiana), you don’t need a notary to make your will legally binding (remember what we said earlier about just printing and signing in front of two witnesses, without a notary?).
 So, this is a supplemental document that you can sign in addition to your will—its sole purpose is to make your will easier to “prove” down the line.

 How Can a Self-Proving Affidavit Help You ‘Prove’ Your Will?